Atlas H-10: History

 The Atlas H-10 had been constructed from the unfinished Harlow PJC-4 sporting monoplane which had been left uncompleted at the outbreak of the conflict.
 The water heater company Rheem Manufacturing Company briefly invested in the project as the PCC-10 (Pasadena City College Model 10) but did not pursue the business.
 Pasadena students completed the aircraft, and its first flight was on 4 October 1945 with a 220 hp Lycoming.

 It was a low-wing cantilever monoplane of aluminum semi-monocoque configuration with retractable tailwheel undercarriage and powered by a variety of engines throughout its life.
 Originally powered by a Lycoming O-435, it was re-engined with two Continental O-300s driving contra-rotating propellers through a common gearbox and registered as the Mono-Twin.
 In turn, this arrangement was replaced with a Franklin 6AB and finally a Lycoming IO-720, each driving a single propeller.
 The cabin layout was also modified.

 Operational history

 Only the single H-10 was completed and flown.
 In the early 1970s it was based at Long Beach Airport in southern California.
+It was later revised and flown in the 1990's.

 As of 2006, the aircraft was reportedly still in existence in a dismantled state in the hands of a Californian collector.

+Atlas H-10 as photographed by owner of property in Ocotillo Wells, California.

+As of 2024, the H-10 was re-assembled as a static display near Highway 78 in Ocotillo Wells, California.